 The atomic mass of calcium is calculated by taking into account the relative abundance of its natural isotopes.

 Calcium has several isotopes, the most abundant being calcium-40 (Ca-40), which represents approximately 96% of all natural calcium.
 Additionally, calcium-44 (Ca-44) is another common isotope, making up approximately 2.1% of natural calcium.
 Other isotopes of calcium, such as Ca-42 and Ca-48, are less abundant and have a minor effect on the average atomic mass.

 The calculation of atomic mass is done by multiplying the mass of each isotope by its relative abundance and adding the results.
 In the case of calcium, this results in an average atomic mass of about 40,078 u.

 Table with the Atomic Masses of Calcium Isotopes

-The next table shows the atomic mass of each isotope of Calcium and the percentage of his isotopic composition.
+The following table shows the atomic mass of each calcium isotope and the percentage of its isotopic composition.

 Atomic mass (Da)

 42,958 766 (2)